 (if there’s enough interest I may also run some more dates in June/July)

-The scale is between £400 to £750 (for the full course).
-Again, bear in mind that the going rate for courses is around £150 per day per person, so if you can pay the full amount please do.
+The fee is £750 (for the full course).
+Again, bear in mind that the going rate for courses is around £150 per day per person.
 To reserve a place just email me to confirm.
 Contact me via the contact page or directly bishtraining at gmail dot com.
-(I’m not going to use Eventbrite anymore because of their fees, I’ll just send you an invoice).
-I’m going to limit it to 12 people for the first course.

 © Justin Hancock, 2023